Chirag-ahir/JAVA-All-Basic/README.md

   What is thread leakage ?<br>
   Thread leakage is when we dont close the thread properly then the number of unused threads grows with time.

-What is Thread Group?<br>
-Threadgroup is a mechanism for collecting multiple threads into a single object and manipulating those threads all at once, rather than individually.
-For example, you can start or suspend all the threads within a group with a single method call.

 What is Generics in java?<br>
 A Generic class simply means that the items or functions in that class can be generalized with the parameter(example T) to specify that we can add any type as a parameter in place of T like Integer, Character, String, Double or any other user-defined type.